 Nomination and Confirmation Process

-- The Senate Judiciary Committee considers the nomination, and conducts an intensive investigation of the nominee's background.
-This investigation includes a detailed questionnaire, which the nominee responds to in writing, and FBI reports, in addition to the independent confidential investigation conducted by the Judiciary Committee staff.
+The Senate Judiciary Committee considers the nomination and conducts an intensive investigation of the nominee's background.
+This investigation includes a detailed questionnaire that the nominee responds to in writing and FBI reports, in addition to the independent confidential investigation conducted by the Judiciary Committee staff.

-- The Judiciary Committee holds hearings, where the nominee is questioned at length, and witnesses, both for and against the nomination, express their views.
+The Judiciary Committee holds hearings, during which the nominee is questioned at length, and witnesses, both for and against the nomination, express their views.

 The Judiciary Committee votes on the nomination, and reports its recommendation to the full Senate.
 At the same time it usually transmits a written committee report.